 Certainly God has blessed CCA since its inception and continues to provide whatever is needed to maintain the school.
 Through the generosity of underwriters, parents, contributors and the members of First Presbyterian Church, CCA continues to provide not only a quality education but also an exceptional opportunity to develop as disciples of Christ to the children in the area.
 With God’s blessing and continued providence, CCA hopes to continue to grow and expand so that more families can benefit from the advantages which CCA can offer their children.

 Each student is expected to dress modestly and be appropriately groomed at all times.
 Each student will be required to buy one school t-shirt, which will be imprinted and sold through the school.
 These are worn on special days and some field trips.
-French Toast has our school logo, chapel attire, and other uniform items which can be ordered online all year long.
-If you use our school code 17004, CCA can earn 5% cash back on all purchases.

 For more information about our school, contact the CCA office at (731) 285-3727 or by email at email@example.com.